Actors Headshots advice from Carl Proctor CDG.

 Popular photographers

-Which photographers are popular changes regularly.
+Which photographers are most popular changes frequently.
 I know of a number of agents who had their favourite for a while but then stopped recommending them for one reason or another.
-The name
+The name of your photographer or their individual style isn’t likely to make any difference to your prospects.
+I think some of the photographers with a particular style give the viewer more of an impression of the photographer than of the person in the photo.

 Photographer groups / associations

 I think that associations or groups of headshot photographers exist primarily to attract you towards using one of their members.
-They are not likely to offer a more professional service, a higher standard or a better package than the many successful headshot photographers who
+They are not likely to offer a more professional service, a higher standard or a better package than the many successful headshot photographers who choose not to be a part of any group.
+So, don’t limit your search for a photographer by only looking at members of one of these groups.

 Waiting time

-Some headshot photographers might not be able to fit you in for several weeks, often because they also work in other fields – theatre production shots, journalism, children’s photography, corporate, presenters, models, singers, dancers, etc. If you need new photos you should try to get them as soon as possible rather than waiting a couple of months or more, so look at your other favourites before agreeing to wait.
-Most of the better photographers who don’t also work in other fields, should be able to fit you in soon, so you shouldn’t need to wait too long.
+Some photographers might not be able to fit you in for several weeks, often because they also work in other fields – theatre production shots, journalism, children’s photography, corporate, presenters, models, singers, dancers, etc. If you need new photos you should try to get them as soon as possible rather than waiting a couple of months or more, so look at your other favourites before agreeing to wait.
+Many of the better photographers who don’t also work in other fields, should be able to fit you in soon, so you shouldn’t need to wait too long.
 Some photographers will put you on a waiting list so you might get a session sooner, if they get a cancellation.

 Do actors make good headshot photographers?

-There are a handful of successful photographers who also work as actors.
-Well worth considering these photographers if you like their work, as you are likely to relate to them and they might have a good idea of what range of looks to go for with a specific actor.
-Doing a free session with an actor mate who probably doesn’t have a high-end camera and lens, might be useful as a practice session for both of you, but the results that I have seen over the years, are rarely good enough.
+Doing a free session with a mate who probably doesn’t have a high-end camera and lens, might be useful as a practice session for both of you, but the results that I have seen over the years, are rarely good enough.
 Much better to find the money and go with an experienced photographer.

 Session fee and additional charges